konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index.md

         return self.custom_bboxes

-class CustomExtractionAI(AbstractExtractionAI):
+class BarcodeExtractionAI(AbstractExtractionAI):
     """
-    A Custom Extraction AI that uses the zxing-cpp library to extract barcodes from documents.
+    A Wrapper to extract Barcodes from Documents using zxing-cpp library.
     """

     # you must set this to True if your AI requires pages images